const-void/cbrz-api/README.md

 To start:
-npm start dev ... nodemon will keep the app running.
+npm run dev ... nodemon will keep the app running.

 the cbo_id table is an index of cbo_ids to table